masettymahima/EarlySignal/README.md

 Within each tract, the system tracks daily case counts and flags unusual increases compared to recent baselines.

 **3. Hotspot detection (Cluster-Based Alerts)**
-Inside each tract, the system looks for groups of reports that occur close together in both space and time.
+Inside each tract, the system looks for groups of reports that occur close together in both space and time
-- For respiratory illnesses, clusters are detected within roughly 500 meters.
+- For respiratory illnesses, clusters are detected within roughly 500 meters
-- For other diseases, clusters can span up to 5 miles to capture shared exposure sites such as restaurants, events, or pools.
+- For other diseases, clusters can span up to 5 miles to capture shared exposure sites such as restaurants, events, or pools

 **4. Merging neighborhood and cluster signals**
 The tract and cluster checks run in tandem, creating a single alert layer that shows both types of patterns:
-- Tract-level trends reveal broad neighborhood activity.
+- Tract-level trends reveal broad neighborhood activity
-- Clusters highlight potential shared locations or exposure events.
-Together, they form a comprehensive picture of local disease activity.
+- Clusters highlight potential shared locations or exposure events Together, they form a comprehensive picture of local disease activity.

 **5. Localized alerts in the app**